Co-Occupation Spaces – Where Ideas Become Reality

 Laboratory space is also available to let on flexible terms, providing a sterile, clinical environment for a range of purposes.
 These ‘incubator’ units have been critical to a number of breakthroughs in medicine, clinical research, technological advancements and innovation.
 Quite often, as is found at the Bristol and Bath Science Park and Future Space Innovation Centre, the communal areas provide engaging space to encourage occupiers to pool resources, bounce ideas off one another, and collaborate if common ground exists between their work.

 Image: Future Space Innovation Centre, University of the West of England

 The retail and industrial sectors have also followed suit, with redundant high street retail units turned into indoor markets, industrial units used by co-operatives to provide furniture makers, carpenters, upholsterers, artists and sculptors with an appropriate services environment in which to work.

 Image: Workshop space, Bridge Road, Kingswood, Bristol

 We are passionate about promoting these spaces, and are delighted to feature a number of facilities like those listed above on our site.
-If you offer such facilities or are looking for space such as this, visit www.squarefootfinder.co.uk to see what is available in your area or contact us on email@example.com
+If you offer such facilities or are looking for space such as this, click here to visit www.squarefootfinder.co.uk and see what is available in your area or contact us on firstname.lastname@example.org